Locate a grave MUSEUM OF THE FALLEN

 Wang Laboratories

-It owned office word processing in the 1970s, then watched a $3 billion empire collapse when the PC arrived and a son inherited what his father built.
+An Wang's word-processing machines owned the 1970s office, but the $3 billion empire collapsed when the IBM PC arrived and a son inherited what his father built.

 1951 CE died 1992 CE · 41 years